rgwood/ReiTunes/README.md

 2. It should integrate well with music podcasts and online series
 3. It should have a good native Windows app that can sync across multiple devices and operate offline (this is less of a priority these days)

-Those aren't really met by any existing music services.
+Those weren't really met by any existing music services.
 I don't know if any given streaming service will be around next year, let alone 40 years from now. iTunes Match is OK as a service but the Windows client is not.

-So I decided to write my own app+service.
-How hard could it be?
-Well, hundreds of commits later... 😬

 ## What?

+These days I spend most of my time working on a Rust+web UI version of ReiTunes (in `reitunes-rs`).

 The Windows client is a UWP application.
-It can stream or download music from my personal collection, and it has a fast fuzzy-find search.
-It's quite polished but probably won't receive much investment going forward because I'm on Windows less often now.
+It's quite polished but probably won't receive much investment going forward because I'm on Windows less these days.

-I've taken a few stabs at a web UI, first in Blazor Server and more recently by porting the backend to Rust with a vanilla JS UI.
-The Rust version is getting most of my attention these days.
+Once upon a time I also had a Blazor client but that's been retired.

+## Architecture

+I spent a lot of effort making ReiTunes work well offline and with multiple clients.

 On the server side, a web API acts as a central sync point for library metadata.
 Music files are stored in cloud object storage and accessible over HTTPS.

 Library metadata changes are treated as events; they are serialized to JSON and stored in SQLite locally immediately, then pushed to the server asynchronously later.
 You can think of the events like Git commits.

-The entire library is rebuilt from events on launch (more than fast enough; currently sub-10ms in the Rust version).
+The entire library is rebuilt from events on launch (more than fast enough; sub-10ms in the Rust version).

 ## Acknowledgments